Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: General concepts of alignment

-where $\mathbf{C'}$ ($\mathbf{b'}$) is obtained from $\mathbf{C}$ ($\mathbf{b}$) with a much smaller size, as all the steps of the matrix inversion related to the determination of the track parameters are not necessary for the determination of the alignment parameters.
+where $\mathbf{C'}$ ($\mathbf{b'}$) is obtained from $\mathbf{C}$ ($\mathbf{b}$) with a significantly smaller size.
 If the size of the matrix to invert is reduced to $\mathcal{O}(10\,000)$~parameters, as is typical for the alignment of the pixel tracker, it can be inverted exactly.
-If the size of the matrix is larger, as is typical for the alignment of the whole pixel and strip tracker, alternative numerical approaches can be used to perform an approximate matrix inversion.
-The two implementations of the track-based alignment used at CMS will be discussed further in Section~\ref{sec:software}.
+If the size of the matrix is larger, as is typical for the alignment of the whole pixel and strip tracker, alternative numerical approaches are used to perform an approximate matrix inversion.
+The two implementations of the track-based alignment used at CMS are discussed in Section~\ref{sec:software}.

 Track-based alignment may suffer from different types of systematic biases inherited from the tracking algorithm, \ie in~$f$ in Eq.~(\ref{eq:eqn}), such as changes of conditions not included in the model.